Welcome to today's edition of the Rush 24-7 podcast.

 And until they're able to pull it down and quell it themselves, there's no sense in getting out of there and leaving the country a mess.

-I mean, it's it's did you read what about what the New York Times said yesterday?
+What about what the New York Times said yesterday?

-The New York Times said we got to get out of there, but we gotta make sure the Iranians don't take over the oil fields, and we gotta make sure there's no civil war, and we gotta make sure that there is no greater, wider regional war.
+The New York Times said, we've got to get out of there, but we've got to make sure the Iranians don't take over the oil fields.

-Rush, there comes the time.
+Rush, there comes a time to quit.

 No, not quit.

-Steve, I can interpret it no other way.
+I can interpret it no other way.

-When you want to leave before the job's done, uh whether it's a war or whether it's the assignment you have at whatever job you were, when you leave before it's done, when you quit, there's nothing valorous about it.
+When you want to leave before the job's done, whether it's a war or whether it's the assignment you have at whatever job you were, when you leave before it's done, when you quit, there's nothing valorous about it.

-Uh I'll tell you something, okay?
+I'll tell you something, okay?

 It's come a time where the war has gone on too long.

-We need to have an exit strategy, whether it's the the whether we win or whether we don't there's no winning or losing.
+We need to have an exit strategy, whether we win or whether we lose.

 Well, yes, there is.